-And though I sell all my goods to feed the poor, and though I give my body to be burned, 83 if I have not love, it profits me nothing.
-Love is long suffering; love is kind; love envies not; love speaks no vaunts; love swells not with vanity; love offends not by rudeness; love seeks not her own; is not easily provoked; bears no malice; 84 rejoices not over 85
+And though I sell all my goods to feed the poor, and though I give my body to be burned, 81 if I have not love, it profits me nothing.
+Love is long suffering; love is kind; love envies not; love speaks no vaunts; love swells not with vanity; love offends not by rudeness; love seeks not her own; is not easily provoked; bears no malice; 82 rejoices not over 83 iniquity, but rejoices in the victory of truth; 84 foregoes all things, believes all things, hopes all things, endures all things.

 Love shall never pass away; but Prophecies shall vanish, and Tongues shall cease, and Knowledge shall come to nought.
 For our Knowledge is imperfect, and our prophesying is imperfect.
 But when the perfect is come, the imperfect shall pass away.
 When I was a child, my words were childish, my desires were childish, my judgments were childish; but being grown a man, I have done with the things of childhood.
-So now we see darkly, by a mirror, but then face to face; now I know in part, but then shall I know, even as I now am known.
+So now we see darkly, 85 by a mirror.
+86 but then face to face: now I know in part, but then shall I know, even as I now am known.
 Yet while other gifts shall pass away, these three, Faith, Hope, and Love, abide; and the greatest of these is Love.

 Follow earnestly after Love; yet delight in the spiritual gifts, but especially in the gift of Prophecy.
 For he who speaks in a Tongue, speaks not to men but to God, for no man understands him, but with his spirit he utters mysteries.
-But he who prophesies speaks to sins."
-The Authorized Version here, "thinketh no evil," is so beautiful that one cannot but wish it had been a correct translation.
-The same disposition, however, is implied by the "believes all things" below.
+But he who prophesies speaks to men, and builds them up, with exhortation and with comfort.
+He who speaks in a Tongue builds up himself alone; but he who prophesies builds up the Church.
+I wish that you all had the gift of Tongues, but rather that you had the gift of Prophecy; for he who prophesies is above him who